opalsugar/reneesinghportfolio/README.md

 #### MobyGames Website Scraping and Collaborative-Filtering Recommendation System

 Developed an interactive web application, MobySearch, to enable users to search and explore video game data from MobyGames.
-Crawled and pre-processed 1026 documents using wget and BeautifulSoup, then indexed the data using python-terrier without stemming or stopword removal.
-Implementing Hiemstra LM for retrieval resulted in a mean average precision of 21%, R-precision of 10%, and reciprocal rank of 23%.
+Crawled and pre-processed 1026 documents using <b>wget and BeautifulSoup</b>, then indexed the data using <b>python-terrier</b> without stemming or stopword removal.
+Implementing <b>HiemstraLM</b> for retrieval resulted in a mean average precision of 21%, R-precision of 10%, and reciprocal rank of 23%.
 Logged user searches provided weekly trending queries and personalized recommendations, enhancing the user experience with advanced search features and a popularity-based recommendation system.

 Libraries: pandas, numpy, python-terrier, BeautifulSoup